How frontend sessions work

 In our documentation, **sessions** will refer exclusively to IDP sessions unless stated otherwise.

-The session is valid for 2 weeks.
-Sessions gets extended every time new access tokens are issued during the session lifetime.
+By default, the session is valid for 2 weeks, and it can be configured up to 1 year in the client settings.
+The session gets extended every time new access tokens are issued during the session lifetime.

 A session terminates if the end-user initiates an IDP logout using the [Logout API](/openapi/user/one-time-login.openapi/other/logout) or [Terminate sessions API](/openapi/user/oidc.openapi/other/endoidcsession).
 These will delete all the sessions for the relevant user.
 An admin can revoke the session using the [Revoke sessions API](/openapi/user/sessions.openapi/other/deleteusersessions).
 The session revocation call will delete all the sessions for the specified user, as well as revoke all refresh tokens.